Surg-io/CheckMeOut-FrontEnd/public/docs/Reservation.md

 > 1. Reserve Responsibly
 >    Please select only the time you need to avoid unnecessary reservations and maximize availability for others.
+>
 > 2. Extended Usage
 >    If you require a long session (e.g., for **3D printing large models**), we encourage you to book evening slots whenever possible to reduce daytime congestion.
+>
-> 3. Timely Arrivals and Cancellation Policy
+> 3. Cancellation Policy
 >    Please arrive on time for your reservation.
->    If you no longer need your reservation, kindly **cancel in advance** to free up the space for others.
+If you no longer need your reservation, kindly **cancel in advance** to free up the space for others.
+>
 > 4. Equipment-Specific Policies
 >    Some machines require **prior training or approval** before use.
 Please check **"Resources"** before reserving.
+>
 > 5. Respect Shared Spaces
 >    Clean up after your session and ensure all tools and materials are properly stored for the next user.